Expert answers to all your business insurance questions.

 Is workers’ comp insurance required in Georgia?

 It depends on the size of your business.
-According to the Georgia State Board of Workers’ Compensation, your business must carry workers’ comp if you regularly employ at least three people—full or part-time.
+According to the Georgia State Board of Workers’ Compensation, your business must carry workers’ compensation insurance if you regularly employ at least three people—full or part-time.
 (If your business is an LLC or corporation, you count as one of the employees, even if you decide not to get coverage for yourself.)

 You are not required to get workers’ comp, though, if you have less than three employees, or if the part-time workers that put you over the limit don’t work regularly for your company (in other words, they work sporadically and don’t show up at the same time every week).

 What about independent contractors?
 In general, you’re not required to provide casual contractors with workers’ comp.
 However, there may be situations where you should consider covering your independent contractors (especially if they work regular hours at your business or if they do work that an employee would normally do).